How to Make Campfire Cake in an Orange

 Cake and camping go together almost as well as coffee and camping (if you like coffee, that is).
 All three together?
 Mind = blown!
 But freshly brewed coffee at camp accompanied by four-day old cake takes the appeal out of the idea somewhat.

-What if you could bake cake on your campfire at the same time as brewing up the perfect cup of Joe?
-Yep, campfire cake is a thing.
+What if you could bake cake on your at the same time as brewing up the perfect cup of Joe?
+Yep, cake is a thing.
 And it’s not a cupcake with an icing campfire on top, before you ask.
 It’s a cake that you cook on your campfire.
 In fact, this version of campfire cake is cooked in an orange.
 So no need to even bother with any clean up afterwards!
 Heaven.

 In this article you’ll learn how to make campfire cake in an orange as well as a couple of other methods of making campfire cake.